flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - PRs in flight:
             - for Dan: https://git.coop/social.coop/tech/pass/-/merge_requests/10, https://git.coop/social.coop/tech/ansible/-/merge_requests/39
                 - Dan will open a bug to track making sure the updated onboarding process is in the wiki somewhere
-            - for Evan: (missing?) - Flancian is asking via atrix
+            - for Evan: (missing?) - Flancian is asking via matrix about continuing the process
-    - Next steps for alpha.social.coop
     - Character limit
+        - F: next step is to get alpha.social.coop going.
+WIP PR
     - Quick update on:
         - Bluesky bridge (more on the policy side) and
         - Bonfire (meeting report)